terramate-io/terramate/docs/configuration/upgrade-check.md

 ---
 title: Upgrade and Security Bulletin Checks
 description: The Terramate CLI commands interacts with the Terramate Checkpoint service to check for the availability of new versions and for critical security bulletins about the current version.

 prev:
-  text: 'Projet Configuration'
+  text: 'Project Configuration'
+  link: '/configuration/project-config'

+next:
+  text: 'Command Line Interface (CLI)'
-  link: '/configuration/project-configuration'
+  link: '/cmdline/'
 ---

 # Upgrade and Security Bulletin Checks